benkilimnik/portfolio/README.md

 # Portfolio Website
 kilimnik.org

-# Fractal Generator (implementation of Mandelbrot Set in numpy, hosted with Flask)
+# Fractal Generator
 https://mbrot.herokuapp.com/
+- Implementation of Mandelbrot set in numpy, hosted with Flask

 # NorthernTorch
 - Is a create react app that allows users to take assessments given an access code and view data visualizations of their results.